syleeheal/Machine_Psychopathology/README.md

 ## 🧠 S3AE

 This project uses **S3AE** to measure and intervene in LLM representational states.
 The trained S3AE weights are provided in this [HuggingFace Repo](https://huggingface.co/syleetolow/models).
-The S3AEs was trained using a proprietary synthetic dataset with psychopathology symptom labels.
+The S3AEs were trained using a proprietary synthetic dataset with psychopathology symptom labels.

 The 1st to 12th dimensions of S3AE features, respectively, correspond to activations of the following thoughts: